agracanin/infocom/README.md

 # Python MySQL Authentication

+Current in progress project for CS350: Information & Knowledge Management course

 This project demonstrates authentication in a Python application using MySQL as the backend database.
 The project uses tkinter for the graphical user interface (GUI) and mysql.connector to connect to the MySQL database.
-Users can log in using their username, password, and role and view their role specific data.
+Users can log in using their username and password and view their role specific data.

 ## Features
 - MySQL database connection